SagarBobade/Terraform/README.md

     command = "echo after creation of resource"
  }

  But after all terraform does not recommend "remote_exec" provisioner.
-See more info in official documentation.
+See more info in official documentation. https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax#provisioners-are-a-last-resort
- Execute commands on virtual server using user_data attribute instead of provisioners. there are many reasons why not to use remote_exec provisioner like we can use Configuration management tools like ansible, chef, puppet for executing   commands on remote server or we can execute script from CICD tools like jenkins.
+ Execute commands on virtual server using user_data attribute instead of provisioners.
+ We can use Configuration management tools like ansible, chef, puppet for executing   commands on remote server or we can execute script from CICD tools like jenkins.
  If provisioners gets failed then instance gets terminated.

  Module -
- If we write code in one single file then file will be huge and complex, no overview so there is another concept is as Module. so, first we will break our file in to parts, logical parts of our configuration and we package them together in folders and these folders will represet as modules.
-And we can reuse them.
-We can make it parameterzed like functions in programming language. also we can access output of modules as objects of created resources or its attributes. like - Modules - webserver, vpc
+ If we write code in one single file then file will be huge and complex, no overview.
+So there is another concept is called as Module.
+First we will break our file in to parts, "logical parts" of our configuration.
+We package them together in folders.
+These folders will represet as modules and we can reuse them.
+We can make it parameterzed like functions in programming language. also we can access output of modules as objects of created resources or its attributes.

 There are already created modules by terraform, by other companies or individual developers.
-Also we can create our own modules.
+We can use them, also we can create our own modules.

- Project structure should be -
+So, now the Project structure should be - main.tf variables.tf outputs.tf
- main.tf
- variables.tf
- outputs.tf
  providers.tf
  modules

- we dont have to link those files in to main.tf file, it gets linked automatically.
+We dont have to link these files in to main.tf file.
+It gets linked automatically.

-First of all, lets understand again -
-Values are defined in .tfvars file
-Set as values in variables.tf in root values are passed to child module as argument via variables.tf in child module
+First of all, lets understand again - values are passed to child module as argument via variables.tf in child module.

  To use the user defined module in main.tf file and pass the arguments as below - module "tempName" {